BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Don’t miss the boardwalk along the lake, where you can see a few geysers in the water, including Fishing Cone.
 Stories abound of fishermen catching a fish and boiling it in the spring.

-How to walk West Thumb.
+How to Walk West Thumb.
 The best way to see this is to turn right when you reach the main boardwalk and walk along the outside of the boardwalk down by the lake, ending at Abyss Pool and Black Pool.
 Once here, take a moment to enjoy the pools and the elevated view of the lakefront.
 Then, if you’re up for it, take the middle boardwalk path through many murky pools before turning right and retracing a few steps back to the parking lot.

 map of basin

-Overlook hike
+Overlook Hike

 Far less popular than the geyser basin, this hike gives you a chance to get away from the crowd and overlook Yellowstone Lake.